Eduardo Salvio: Benfica

-Salvio scored his first goal of the campaign on 3 April 2014, netting the game's only in an away success over AZ Alkmaar, for the same competition.
+Salvio scored his first goal of the campaign on 3 April 2014, netting the game's only in an away success over AZ, for the same competition.
 His only other goal that came against Porto in the Portuguese Cup semi-finals as Benfica reached the final with a 3–1 victory.
 On 20 April 2014, he suffered another injury, this time breaking his arm in a 2–0 win against Olhanense, as Benfica clinched their 33rd league title in the same day.
 Although being expected to be out for the remainder of the season, he returned to the fields just ten days later, coming on as a substitute in a 0–0 draw against Juventus, with Benfica reaching their second consecutive UEFA Europa League final.
 Although Salvio's season was injury-plagued, he enjoyed great success as the club won the domestic treble.

 Salvio started the new season with goals against Paços de Ferreira and Vitória Sétubal.
 He scored his only European goal of the season, against Bayer Leverkusen on 1 October 2014.
 Four days later, he scored his third league goal of the season, against Arouca, and made one assist in a 4–0 home win.
 On 22 November, he scored twice in a 4–1 win against Moreirense in the fourth round of Portuguese Cup.
 On 18 January 2015, Salvio scored twice at Marítimo (0–4) in Primeira Liga.
 He again suffered an injury on the final day of the season, as he once again tore his ACL on his right knee, which caused him to miss most of the 2015–16 season.

 Salvio returned from injury on 12 February 2016, as a substitute in a 2–1 home loss to Porto.
 He mostly made sporadic substitute appearances in the final three months of the season, as he failed to regain his true form.
 However, he was still able to celebrate another league and league cup triumphs.

 On 16 June 2016, Salvio renewed his contract with Benfica for two more seasons.
 On 28 October, after scoring the second goal in a 3–0 win against Paços de Ferreira, Salvio became the Argentine player with the most goals scored for Benfica (42), surpassing former teammate Nicolás Gaitán.
 On 12 December, he scored his third career goal against city rivals Sporting and, during the second half, once again suffered a serious injury, this time dislocating his right shoulder.
 He recovered less than a month and helped the club to their fourth straight league title.
 On 29 May 2017, during the 2017 Taça de Portugal Final, he scored a header against Vitória de Guimarães.

-During the 2017–18 season, Salvio scored 9 goals in 26 appearances, finishing as the club's second top scorer, behind Jonas.
+During the 2017–18 season, Salvio scored nine goals in 26 appearances, finishing as the club's second top scorer, behind Jonas.